desmarais-patrick/rest-timer/docs/Analysis.md

 # Analysis

-## Motivation
+## Inspiration

-This project originates from practicing using the popular React front-end library.
+This project's origin comes from practicing using the popular React front-end library for web application development.

-As Dave Ceddia's article about learning this learning suggests, I aimed at working on a throw-away project by reproducing an existing app.
+Reading Dave Ceddia's article on learning React.js, this throw-away project was created to reproduce an existing app.
-I chose the tomato timer app found online.
+I chose the tomato timer app found online, which I found useful for a reminder to take breaks.

 Here is a screen capture of its main user interface:

 ![Screenshot of Toptal's TomatoTimer](assets/Toptal_tomato_timer_2022-09-09.png)

+Although this timer was built to support the pomodoro technique, in which small stretches of time are dedicated for focus work, followed by periods of variable rest.

 My goal is not to reproduce this timer app in its entirety, but to create a simpler alternative with its main features such as:

 - Initialize a timer with a default preset value
-- Three action buttons: start/pause, reset
+- Three action buttons: start, stop, and reset
-- Time left on timer updating...
+- Time left on timer updating every second (or so)
-  - Every minute or so when above 5 minutes
-  - Every 10 seconds or so when between 1 and 5 minutes
-  - Every second or so when below 1 minute
-- Text displaying timer state, i.e. "Started", "Paused", "Ready" (and its selected preset once started or paused)
-- Text displaying current time of day
-- Display notification when timer is up!
+- Selected timer and clear timer state with a time refresh every second
-- Play audio tone when timer is up!
+- Display notification and play audio tone when timer is up!
 - Display three preset timer buttons: big (ex.
 30 minutes; default), medium (ex.
 15 minutes), small (ex.
 3 minutes)
-- Customize timer preset values
+- Customize timer preset values (maybe also labels)
-- Customize labels for preset value buttons
 - Space bar shortcut to toggle play-pause state

+To create contrast with the pomodoro technique, this timer would be aimed for rest reminders.

-## Inspirations
+## Research

+To make a different interface, the following inspirations were drawn from existing applications found on iOS mobile apps.

 **Apple Clock timer**